VEuPathDB/plot.data/README.md

 ## Development
 Before we begin, a few definitions:
 - Variable: Data belonging to one category or name.
-Variables contain *values*.
-For example, a "Days of the Week" variable has values "Monday", "Tuesday", ...
+Variables contain *values*. (maybe: 'A collection of related values, which may represent either a category or a measurement.' -Danielle) For example, a "Days of the Week" variable has values "Monday", "Tuesday", ...
 "Sunday".
-A variable can be categorical or numeric, and must have at least one value.
+A variable can be categorical, date or numeric, and must have at least one value.
 - Axis:
+- Group:
 - Panel: An independent collection of axes.
 - Strata variable: A variable that
 - Plot: A collection of required axes, optional parameters, variable constraints, and geometric shapes bound to data that together convey information about a dataset.